Michael B. Steinberg, MD, MPH

 Claribel Beltrez, MCM

-Education and Outreach Coordinator – Tobacco Dependence Program
+Training and Education Coordinator – Tobacco Dependence Program

 Claribel coordinates the training and outreach activities of the Tobacco Dependence Program, including our 4-Day Certified Tobacco Treatment Specialist Training and our Latino tobacco outreach programs.
 She is a Certified Software Application Specialist, bringing many advanced computer related skills to the program.
 Claribel’s ability to speak fluent Spanish provides bilingual services to patients, as well as enables the department to easily translate materials for this special population.

 Jill Williams, MD